BlockSigner/cove/site/content/english/pricing.md

   >}}
   {{% markdown %}}
   ## Enterprise
-  For large companies who appreciate high service and flexibility.
+  For large companies with the highest demands on service and flexibility.
   {{% /markdown %}}
   {{< /pricing-card >}}
   {{< pricing-highlights title=Highlights >}}
   {{% markdown %}}
   - Personal Account Executive and Priority Support
   - Service Level Agreement (SLA) with high availability guarantee
-  - Single-Sign-On for easy access for all employees
+  - Simple access for all employees via Single sign-on
-  - Extended options for branding and personalisation
+  - Advanced branding and customisation options
   {{% /markdown %}}
   {{< /pricing-highlights >}}
 {{< /pricing-col >}}
 {{< /pricing-group >}}

 [//]: # (--------------------------------------------------------------------------------------------------------------)